 I use a brush and the yellow site of a Scotch-Brite pad with no issues.
 However, if you like to use a hard scrubber, green abrasive site of a Scotch-Brite pad or want to throw your pan into the dishwasher it is not recommended.
 Dishwashers are very good at what they do.
 Too good, it can remove the protective layer of seasoning and then you may have to reason your pan.
 Con.

-Many cast iron fans use a couple of cleaning items, one is a plastic scraper and the other is a chain-mail scrapper.
+Many cast iron fans use a couple of cleaning items, one is a plastic scraper and the other is a chainmail scrubber.
 Either one is perfect to help make clean up easier without damaging the seasoning.
-If I were you I’d go for the Chainmail scapper.
+If I were you I’d go for the Chainmail scrubber.
 The chainmail is easy to raise out.
 I also make a lot of scrambled eggs which makes my yellow sponges go scummy, so the chainmail saves me from throwing out a sponge.

-Cast iron will keep food warm while on table.
+Cast iron will keep food warm while on the table.

 Once hot, cast iron remains hot even when taken off the heat source.
 This is ideal to keep food hot while preparing other dishes or keeping food hot on the table.
 Those yummy roast potatoes or corn with a little butter on top.
 There’s nothing better, friends love taking seconds when food is still hot.
 Big Pro to cast iron.